Search:

 Afflictions

 The writer in this passage stresses a determination to keep the Word (vv.
 65-72).
 God is good all the time.
 The emphasis in the first two verses (vv.
 65-66) is on what is good in the life of the believer.
 God does what is good because God is good and because what He does is according to His Word and His Word is good (v.
 39).
 The psalmist trusted that the Lord would deal with him according to his Word (v.
 65).
 He then asked for further instruction to prevent his going astray (vv.
 66-68).
 He acts according to the principles revealed in His Word and we should seek to live by these principles (v.
 66).
 The better we know God’s Word, the better we can pray in God’s will and obey His will.
-To ask God for something that is not according to His will and His Word is to ask ignorantly and selfishly (James 4:3) and if He grants us our request we will be sorry and wish we had not prayed.
+To ask God for something that is not according to His will and His Word is to ask ignorantly and selfishly (James 4:3) and if He grants us our request, we will be sorry and wish we had not prayed.

 In the next four verses (vv.
 67-71) we can see how God overrules evil and from it brings good.
 The good shepherd uses affliction to discipline and rescue wayward sheep.
 The psalmist sin was probably not a flagrant act of rebellion but through the weakness of the flesh, the forces of temptation and a careless frame of spirit he got out of the right way before he was aware of what was really happening.
-Because of it God in His love sent affliction to discipline him (Heb.
+Because of his sin God in His love sent affliction to discipline him (Heb.
 12:1-11).
 At the time this discipline was not pleasant, but it brought God’s servant back to the place of obedience, so it was worth it (v.
 71).
 There may be times when we are obedient and will still experience suffering, but God will use this suffering to mature us and teach us His Word.
-Charles Spurgeon said “the promises of God shine the brightest in the furnace of affliction.”
-God uses good in the time of affliction (v.
+Charles Spurgeon said, “the promises of God shine the brightest in the furnace of affliction.”
+God uses the time of affliction (v.
 71) to show us good (v.
 72).

 Application